dainezasc/Remote-voice-control-system/README.md

 # Remote voice control system
-This is the repository for the "remote voice control of a system of robot cars" 2nd semester project.
+This is the repository for the "remote voice control of a system of robot cars" 2nd semester project at EAL.